conekta/ct-woocommerce-plugin/readme.txt

 * Added additional parameters required for more robust anti-fraude service for card payments

 = 0.2.0 =
-* Added option for difered payments for 3, 6, and 12 months
+* Added option for differed payments for 3, 6, and 12 months
-* Enable or disable difered payments from the admin
+* Enable or disable differed payments from the admin

 = 0.1.1 =
 * Offline payments